Max Born: Later life

 In January 1933, the Nazi Party came to power in Germany.
-In May, Born became one of six Jewish professors at Göttingen who were suspended with pay; Franck had already resigned.
-In twelve years they had built Göttingen into one of the world's foremost centres for physics.
-Born began looking for a new job, writing to Maria Göppert-Mayer at Johns Hopkins University and Rudi Ladenburg at Princeton University.
-He accepted an offer from St John's College, Cambridge.
+In May, Born became one of six Jewish professors at Goettingen who were suspended with pay; Franck had already resigned.
+In twelve years, they had built Goettingen into one of the world's foremost centres for physics.
+Born began looking for a new job, writing to Maria Goeppert Mayer at Johns Hopkins University and Rudi Ladenburg at Princeton University.
+He accepted an offer from St. John's College, Cambridge.
 At Cambridge, he wrote a popular science book, The Restless Universe, and a textbook, Atomic Physics, that soon became a standard text, going through seven editions.
 His family soon settled into life in England, with his daughters Irene and Gritli becoming engaged to Welshman Brinley (Bryn) Newton-John and Englishman Maurice Pryce respectively.
 Born's granddaughter Olivia Newton-John was the daughter of Irene.

-Born's position at Cambridge was only a temporary one, and his tenure at Göttingen was terminated in May 1935.
+Born's position at Cambridge was only a temporary one, and his tenure at Goettingen was terminated in May 1935.
 He therefore accepted an offer from C. V. Raman to go to Bangalore in 1935.
 Born considered taking a permanent position there, but the Indian Institute of Science did not create an additional chair for him.
 In November 1935, the Born family had their German citizenship revoked, rendering them stateless.
-A few weeks later Göttingen cancelled Born's doctorate.
+A few weeks later Goettingen cancelled Born's doctorate.
 Born considered an offer from Pyotr Kapitsa in Moscow, and started taking Russian lessons from Rudolf Peierls's Russian-born wife Genia.
 But then Charles Galton Darwin asked Born if he would consider becoming his successor as Tait Professor of Natural Philosophy at the University of Edinburgh, an offer that Born promptly accepted, assuming the chair in October 1936.

 In Edinburgh, Born promoted the teaching of mathematical physics.
 He had two German assistants, E. Walter Kellermann and Klaus Fuchs, and one Scottish assistant, Robert Schlapp, and together they continued to investigate the mysterious behaviour of electrons.
 Born became a Fellow of the Royal Society of Edinburgh in 1937, and of the Royal Society of London in March 1939.
 During 1939, he got as many of his remaining friends and relatives still in Germany as he could out of the country, including his sister Käthe, in-laws Kurt and Marga, and the daughters of his friend Heinrich Rausch von Traubenberg.
 Hedi ran a domestic bureau, placing young Jewish women in jobs.
 Born received his certificate of naturalisation as a British subject on 31 August 1939, one day before the Second World War broke out in Europe.